Belarus: Trade

 Belarus has trade relations with over 180 countries.
 As of 2024, its main trading partners were Russia, which accounted for 66% of Belarus' international trade, and EU countries, with 11% of the country's trade.

-In April 2022, as a result of its facilitation of the Russian invasion of Ukraine, the EU imposed trade sanctions on Belarus.
+In April 2022, as a result of its facilitation of the 2022 Russian invasion of Ukraine, the EU imposed trade sanctions on Belarus.
 The sanctions were extended and expanded in August 2023.
 These sanctions are in addition to those imposed following the rigged 2020 "election" of Lukashenko.

 At the time of the dissolution of the Soviet Union in 1991, Belarus was one of the world's most industrially developed states by proportion of GDP and the richest CIS member-state.
 In 2015, 39.3% of Belarusians were employed by state-controlled companies, 57.2% by private companies (in which the government has a 21.1% stake) and 3.5% by foreign companies.
 In 1994, Belarus's main exports included heavy machinery (especially tractors), agricultural products, and energy products.
 Economically, Belarus involved itself in the Commonwealth of Independent States (CIS), Eurasian Economic Community, and Union with Russia.
 In the 1990s, industrial production plunged due to decreases in imports, investment, and demand for Belarusian products from its trading partners.
 GDP only began to rise in 1996; the country was the fastest-recovering former Soviet republic in the terms of its economy.
 In 2006, GDP amounted to US$83.1 billion in purchasing power parity (PPP) dollars (estimate), or about $8,100 per capita.
 In 2005, GDP increased by 9.9%; the inflation rate averaged 9.5%.
 Belarus was ranked 85th in the Global Innovation Index in 2024, and remained in the same rank in 2025.

-Since the dissolution of the Soviet Union, under Lukashenko's leadership, Belarus has maintained government control of key industries and eschewed the large-scale privatizations seen in other former Soviet republics.
+Since the dissolution of the Soviet Union, under Lukashenko's leadership, Belarus has maintained government control of key industries and eschewed the large-scale privatisations seen in other former Soviet republics.

 Belarus applied to become a member of the World Trade Organization in 1993.
-Due to its failure to protect labor rights, including passing laws forbidding unemployment or working outside state-controlled sectors, Belarus lost its EU Generalized System of Preferences status on 21 June 2007, which raised tariff rates to their prior most favored nation levels.
+Due to its failure to protect labour rights, including passing laws forbidding unemployment or working outside state-controlled sectors, Belarus lost its EU Generalized System of Preferences status on 21 June 2007, which raised tariff rates to their prior most favoured nation levels.

 Employment

-The labor force consists of more than 4 million people, of whom women are slightly more than men.
+The labour force consists of more than 4 million people, of whom women are slightly more than men.
 In 2005, nearly a quarter of the population was employed in industrial factories.
 Employment is also high in agriculture, manufacturing sales, trading goods, and education.
 The unemployment rate was 1.5% in 2005, according to government statistics.
 There were 679,000 unemployed Belarusians, of whom two-thirds were women.
 The unemployment rate has been declining since 2003, and the overall rate of employment is the highest since statistics were first compiled in 1995.